<iframe src="//www.googletagmanager.com/ns.html?id=GTM-K2VJGK" height="0" width="0" style="display:none;visibility:hidden">

 • Use a heavy-duty industrial torque wrench to tighten the bolts.
 Standard air wrenches provide only about half the torque required.

 How do you know how much torque you need?
-It's easy: Each GIW pump has a plate on the side that tells you how much torque is needed to keep the bearing assembly in place.
-This information can also be found in the GIW maintenance manual.
+It's easy: Each KSB GIW, Inc. pump has a plate on the side that tells you how much torque is needed to keep the bearing assembly in place.
+This information can also be found in the KSB GIW, Inc. maintenance manual.

 Correct bearing assembly hold-down bolt torque will keep the bearing housing from moving forward under normal operation and will eliminate the chance of rubbing and premature impeller and suction liner failures.